Holographic View of Mixed-State Symmetry-Protected Topological Phases in Open Quantum Systems

-Our duality links the 2d mixed-state SPT (mSPT) density matrix with the entanglement properties of a 3d SSPT wavefunction, enabling the exploration of a broader class of mixed-state SPTs through dimensional reduction from higher-dimensional SSPT states.
+Our duality links the 2d mSPT density matrix with the entanglement properties of a 3d SSPT wavefunction, enabling the exploration of a broader class of mSPTs through dimensional reduction from higher-dimensional SSPT states.
 Notably, Ref.~\cite{zhang2023classification} provides a comprehensive analysis and classification of 3d HO-SSPT states with gapless hinge or corner modes.
-Building on our duality framework, we will show that the reduced density matrix of these 3d HO-SSPT wavefunctions can be interpreted as a 2d intrinsic mixed-state SPT.
+Building on our duality framework, we will show that the reduced density matrix of these 3d HO-SSPT wavefunctions can be interpreted as a 2d intrinsic mSPT.